a-blondel/geckocodes.org/readme.md

 ## Features

-The original goal was only to bring back the *Button Conditional* page, but given the pretty design and that most of the site can work statically then more features will be supported over time.
+The original goal was only to bring back the *Button Conditional* page, but given the pretty design and that most of the site can work statically then more features can be supported.

 Feel free to open an issue for any feature request.